About Langtang Valley Trek

-The Langtang Valley Trek is a popular short and easy walking activity in Nepal located near capital-Kathmandu It has long been a favorite trek due to its expansive views, interesting Tamang culture, relatively gentle pace, and accessibility from Kathmandu.
+The Langtang Valley Trek is a popular short and easy walking activity in the Himalayas located near capital-Kathmandu It has long been a favorite trek due to its expansive views, interesting Tamang culture, relatively gentle pace, and accessibility from Kathmandu.
 The 2015 earthquake and subsequent landslide had an enormous effect on the region, but aid and reconstruction have recently reopened this valley to trekking again.
 Not only is it still a beautiful trek, but your visit will also provide vital support for local livelihoods.

-Trekking to Langtang Valley is an ideal walking holiday destination for all types of people from family-school-collage groups to corporate people including tough trekkers who practice walking before joining a major long and hard trek.
-The Langtang Valley is one of the most beautiful national parks in Nepal and was once the darling of trekkers seeking stunning landscapes and authentic culture along with heartwarming hospitality in delightful home-stay guest houses, this trek is a trek with real heart and all within easy reach of Kathmandu (Capital of Nepal).
+This trip is an ideal walking holiday destination for all types of people from family-school-collage groups to corporate people, including tough trekkers who practice walking before joining a major long and hard trek.
+The route is connected to one of the most beautiful national parks in Nepal and was once the darling of trekkers seeking stunning landscapes and authentic culture along with heartwarming hospitality in delightful home-stay guest houses, this trek is a trek with real heart and all within easy reach of Kathmandu (Capital of Nepal).

 However, the Langtang Valley is almost devoid of visitors these days, as the people are continuing to rebuild their lives after the 2015 earthquake.
 Survivors of the landslides caused by the earthquake were forced to leave the valley, but now they have come back to reclaim their homeland, rebuild their homes, and re-establish their farms as well.
 Natural beauties are still there, This trek is full of delights and enjoyable walks with daily views of mountains and into the pristine forests of beautiful rhododendrons and magnolia trees with tall bamboos where rare and elusive Red Panda habitats.